 Become a member of the British Dragonfly Society

 Dragonflies and damselflies are beautiful insects and spectacular aviators with a fascinating life cycle, which appeals to people of all ages.
 They are excellent bio-indicators of the health of our wetlands.
-They’re also symbols of courage and luck.
 The British Dragonfly Society (BDS) is a membership charity and the world’s largest organisation dedicated to the study and conservation of dragonflies, damselflies and their wetland habitats.

-Members are our life-blood.
-Our membership is 1,600 and increasing.
-A growing membership is essential for the viability of BDS and will enable us to undertake and deliver more conservation, education and recording projects which benefit our dragonflies and damselflies.
+We have over 1,600 members and increasing this number will enable us to undertake and deliver more conservation, education and recording projects which benefit our dragonflies and damselflies.

 Here are some of the benefits of being a member: